-During the year under review, the Group's revenue decreased slightly as compared to the previous year.
-The decrease in revenue was mainly due to the drop in produces delivery during the period of the Covid-19 pandemic and slow taking delivery of the products following the hike in raw material prices.
-During the lock down period, the economic activities significantly reduced arising from the restrictions imposed on business activities.
+During the year under review, the Group's revenue increased slightly as compared to the previous year.
+The increase in revenue was mainly due to the higher sales delivery during the period of the Post Covid-19 pandemic and following the increased in raw material prices.
+Post Covid-19, the economic activities had normalised which contributed to a significant recovery of business activities.

-In addition, the fluctuation of resin price has an impact to the performance of the Group as resin is the main cost component for the manufacture of plastic products.
-The price of resin continued its upward trend after MCO and showing no sign of abating as at the financial year ended 31 December 2021.
+In addition, the fluctuation of resin price has an impact on the performance of the Group as resin is the main cost component for the manufacture of plastic products.
+The price of resin continued its upward trend after MCO and showing no sign of abating as at the financial year ended 31 December 2022.
 This has posted a challenge to the management in adjusting the selling price while negotiating with our existing customers.